agentrickard/tester/README.md

 * Crawl the home page, a 403 page, and a 404 page.
 * Crawl all node pages.
-* Crawl all internal menu links that do not require arguments.
+* Crawl all internal menu links that do not require arguments or tokens.
 * Crawl all user pages.

 ## History